Matchmaking: Jewish cultures

+Other cultures

-In some cultures, the role of the matchmaker was and is quite professionalised.
-The Ashkenazi Jewish shadchan, or the Hindu astrologer, were often thought to be essential advisors and also helped in finding right spouses as they had links and a relation of good faith with the families.
-In cultures where arranged marriages were the rule, the astrologer often claimed that the stars sanctified matches that both parents approved of, making it quite difficult for the possibly-hesitant children to easily object – and also making it easy for the astrologer to collect his fee.
+The Hindu astrologers were often thought to be essential advisors and also helped in finding right spouses as they had links and a relation of good faith with the families.
+In cultures where arranged marriages were the rule, the astrologer used stars to sanctify matches that both parents approved of.
 Tarot divination has also been employed by some matchmakers.

 Social dance, especially in frontier North America, the contra dance and square dance, has also been employed in matchmaking, usually informally.
 However, when farming families were widely separated and kept all children on the farm working, marriage-age children could often only meet in church or in such mandated social events.
-Matchmakers, acting as formal chaperones or as self-employed 'busybodies' serving less clear social purposes, would attend such events and advise families of any burgeoning romances before they went too far.
+Matchmakers, acting as formal chaperones or as self-employed "busybodies" attended such events and advise families of burgeoning romances.

 The influence of such people in a culture that did not arrange marriages, and in which economic relationships (e.g. "being able to support a family", "good prospects") played a larger role in determining if a (male) suitor was acceptable, is difficult to determine.
-It may be fair to say only that they were able to speed up, or slow down, relationships that were already forming.
-In this sense they were probably not distinguishable from relatives, rivals, or others with an interest.

 Clergy probably played a key role in most Western cultures, as they continue to do in modern ones, especially where they are the most trusted mediators in the society.
 Matchmaking was certainly one of the peripheral functions of the village priest in Medieval Catholic society, as well as a duty of rabbis in traditional Jewish communities.
 Today, the shidduch is a system of matchmaking in which Jewish singles are introduced to one another in Orthodox Jewish communities.